 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (W) Writing requirement.

 Examination of traditional philosophical problems of method, knowledge, the nature of reality, religious belief and ethics.
 Staff

 Survey of attempts to understand the nature and significance of moral thought.
 Theories will be assessed in part in light of current controversies, which may include capital punishment, affirmative action and the limits of state authority.
 Merli, Phillips

 An introductory-level course on a topic chosen by the instructor.
 Topic changes from year to year.
 May be taken more than once.

 The origin and development of the major themes of Greek philosophy from the Milesians through Aristotle.
 Same as CLS 210.
-Koss
+Franklin

 A survey of main currents in Western philosophy from Descartes through Kant, emphasizing how the figures replaced the intellectual foundations of the medieval world with assumptions heavily influenced by the Scientific Revolution.
 Käufer